ismail-sk/CS50flow/README.md

 * Select the extension file in folder where you downloaded

-2. installing example cs50.me web pages. (optional)
+### 2. installing example cs50.me web pages. (optional)
+You can use offline example web pages if you are not have EDx and GitHUB account.

+#### Short way (for windows users)
+if you use this app in a windows computer;
+Now you can directly use this app without changing any file(like described below).
+Only you need the do copy  "offlineExamplePages" folder to C:/ dir. after that; open HTML files via Chrome browser.

+#### Long way
-* Open your downloaded files.
+* Open your downloaded files in a folder.
 Enter the "offlineExamplePages" > "editedForTests" or "orginal" > (open HTM files in this dirs via a web browser)
 * Copy adress bar ([look this picture for that](https://img.webnots.com/2013/12/Chrome-Address-Bar.png))
 * open "manifest.json" in downloaded files via a text editor.
 * find "matches" under "content_scripts".